front-end-intermediate/session-12/readme.md

 }
 ```

-Now if we add a new pirate we are still not seeing the view yet.
 The list component isn't receiving any items.

 This is because our App component isn't listening for changes to state.
 In our VJS app we used `store.subscribe()` to listen for updates to state: